chasefranks/chasefranks.github.io/_posts/2017-10-27-the-birth-of-a-stackframe.md

 ![](/images/birth-of-a-stack-frame/13.png)

-Now the symbolic reference that lives at index 22 is 'resolved'.
+Now the item in the constant pool table that lives at row 22 will be a *symbolic reference* to a method.
 What does this mean?
 The symbolic reference is a data structure that is defined in the JVM spec, and references a method abstractly.
 When the class that contains our `current_method` was compiled, it didn't know what method would actually be invoked at run-time because there is no way it could know what the JVM would have on its class path.
 Method resolution is the process the JVM uses to find the *actual* method to invoke, which at the end of the day, means that there is a new stream of byte codes the JVM will hand control to:

 ![](/images/birth-of-a-stack-frame/14.png)